 Public sector organisations rely on OS’s world-leading data to deliver critical infrastructure and services across Britain

-The Public Sector Geospatial Agreement (PSGA) provides the route for public sector bodies to access, use and share our constantly evolving location data, under the terms of these agreements.
+The Public Sector Geospatial Agreement (PSGA) is a contract between the Geospatial Commission, on behalf of the public sector in England, Wales, Scotland, and Ordnance Survey and it provides the route for public sector members to access, use and share our constantly evolving location data.

 Using OS mapping data

 Many public sector organisations are members of the PSGA and simply register to use our data.
 Their membership is free.

 Our free Mapping for Emergencies (MfE) service supports the resilience community and is available 24 hours a day, every day of the year, at no cost - in any emergency.